a11smiles/Azure-Backlog-Generator/README.md

 ## Execution
 Prior to execution, please take a moment to fully read through the documentation below.

-The script creates a virtual (in memory) environment using `pipenv` to ensure that all necessary dependencies are installed and available.
+The script creates a safe, virtual (in memory) environment using `pipenv` to ensure that all necessary dependencies are installed and available.
 For those of you who are familiar with Node, this is similar to the Node Package Manager (`npm`).

 ### Installing Dependencies and Cloning the Project
 1. To install `pipenv` for ensuring dependencies are available: